edgio-docs/edgio-docs/guides/applications/v7/security/bot_rules.md

 -   **Bot Manager Standard:** This version is designed to mitigate basic bots by requiring a browser to solve a JavaScript-based challenge.
 -   **Bot Manager Advanced:** This version provides all of the functionality that comes with Bot Manager Standard.
 Additionally, it provides:
-    -   Automatic detection of known bots (e.g., search bots) and bad bots, including those that spoof good bots, through the analysis of requests and behavior.
+    -   Automatic detection of known bots (e.g., search engine bots) and bad bots, including those that spoof good bots, through the analysis of requests and behavior.
     -   Additional types of criteria through which you may profile an undesired bot.
     -   Additional enforcement actions that can be applied to bot traffic.
     -   The ability to bypass bot detection for specific traffic profiles.